WebOrigami/docs/src/content/concepts/hello.md

 ## Tree scope is hierarchical

-Origami resolves a reference like `name` by walking "up" the tree towards its root.
+Origami resolves a reference like `name` by walking "up" the tree towards its root (in the diagrams, this is moving towards the left).
 As soon as it finds that key, it uses that value.

 We can illustrate this by adding a level to our little tree so that the index page is available at `about/index.html`: